B3J4y/UniDisk/README.md

 Run `solr create -c unidisc`.
 After the command finished you should see the message _Created new core 'unidisc'_ in the console/terminal.
 You should now see the unidisc core section at http://localhost:8983/solr/#/unidisc/core-overview.

+##### Verify Setup

+The test case `testFieldInputAndQuery` in _SimpleCrawlTest_ should now run successfully.
+You can also run `shootTheMoon` which crawls websites and posts the result to solr.
+The test doesn't terminate but the number of documents in the *unidisc core* should increase.